 High deductible Plan F

 In addition to regular Plan F, some states also offer a high-deductible version.
-This plan covers everything a regular Plan F does, but you’ll be responsible for paying the first $2,300 of costs out of your own pocket before coverage kicks in.
+This plan covers everything a regular Plan F does, but in 2020, you’ll be responsible for paying the first $2340 (up from $2,300 in 2019) of costs out of your own pocket before coverage kicks in.
 In return, you could pay lower premiums each month.

 Get Medigap Plan F